Skip to content

 Melee Weapon State Machine

 The melee weapon system uses a state machine to manage different attack phases.
 Each state governs behavior, animations, and transitions based on player input and attack flow.
+The state logic was refactored to optimize code, improve timer handling, and clarify responsibilities.

 The melee system consists of four primary states: